BurkeStrang/az-204/Documentation/README.md

 # <ins> [CDN](https://docs.microsoft.com/en-us/azure/cdn/)
 Azure Content Delivery Network (CDN) is a global CDN solution for delivering high-bandwidth content.
 It can be hosted in Azure or any other location.
 With Azure CDN, you can cache static objects loaded from Azure Blob storage, a web application, or any publicly accessible web server, by using the closest point of presence (POP) server.
 Azure CDN can also accelerate dynamic content, which cannot be cached, by leveraging various network and routing optimizations.

+To programmatically cache application content in ASP.NET, follow these steps:

+1. Verify that the content is marked as cacheable by setting HttpCacheability to Public.
+2. Set a cache validator by calling one of the following HttpCachePolicy methods:
+* Call SetLastModified to set a timestamp value for the Last-Modified header.
+* Call SetETag to set a value for the ETag header.
+3. Optionally, specify a cache expiration time by calling SetExpires to set a value for the Expires header.
+Otherwise, the default cache heuristics described previously in this document apply.
 ## Notes
 * CDN can read the HTML as it passes through and automatically fetch the next files to be delivered without the client needing to ask.
 # [Azure Monitor]()